 D.6 Improve Low-Resource Areas Access to Opportunities.
-The County shall take the following actions to improve access to opportunity for residents of in-low-resource areas, with a priority on nonagricultural areas with low populations densities to encourage residential uses near services and resources:
+The County shall take the following actions to improve access to opportunity for residents of low-resource areas, with a priority on nonagricultural areas with low populations densities to encourage residential uses near services and resources:

 - Meet with school district representatives and transit agencies by July 2025 to ensure busing meets the needs of the student population residing in the unincorporated county.
 The County will also address the following with the school district: - Developing a program to assist school districts in training classroom aides through the Health and Social Services Department programs such as CalWorks; and - Supporting school applications for grants that may be used for teacher recruitment and retention bonuses, providing classroom materials, and other similar incentives to attract high-quality teachers. - Promote CalWorks in rural areas of the unincorporated County on an annual basis to improve access to employment training, assistance, and job opportunities.
-The County will develop strategies to expand the effectiveness of employee training programs for lower-income residents and special-needs groups, particularly in rural areas, and will implement strategies within six months of establishing strategies. which These strategies may include: - Continue to support small business establishment so interested residents in rural areas can secure home occupation permits; and - o Providing at least annual events where Solano County Health and Social Services staff go to communities of need to connect residents with resources and training. - Work with Solano Mobility and incorporated cities to develop a fact sheet, or similar informational materials, of Solano Mobility programs to be posted on the County's website, social media, and in public buildings by January 2025, updated at least annually thereafter as needed, to help connect seniors and other residents to services throughout the county.
+The County will develop strategies to expand the effectiveness of employee training programs for lower-income residents and special-needs groups, particularly in rural areas, and will implement strategies within six months of establishing strategies.
+These strategies may include: - o Continue to support small business establishment so interested residents in rural areas can secure home occupation permits; and - Providing at least annual events where Solano County Health and Social Services staff go to communities of need to connect residents with resources and training. - Work with Solano Mobility and incorporated cities to develop a fact sheet, or similar informational materials, of Solano Mobility programs to be posted on the County's website, social media, and in public buildings by January 2025, updated at least annually thereafter as needed, to help connect seniors and other residents to services throughout the county. - Continue to annually incorporate public input into the County's 5-Year Capital Improvement Plan to prioritize areas of need and prevent concentrated investment in any one area of the unincorporated county, with the intent of reducing investment-driven displacement risk.